Whose Rules – Part 1

 Like so many baby faced cherubs that went to Christian Brothers Colleges, he was raped.
 In the name of Jesus he was raped.
 He felt shame, fear, anger and revulsion at what was happening to him, he was a pawn, he was 11 years old and he had nowhere to go.

-Bernie couldn’t tell his family, they wouldn’t believe him, or would somehow have twisted the blame on to him.
+Once again, Beau couldn’t tell his family, they wouldn’t believe him, or would somehow have twisted the blame on to him.
 He couldn’t go to the priest – Fr.
-Adams was now well known for his misdeeds around the parish.
+Ashe was now well known for his misdeeds around the parish.
 The local Doctor forced everyone to have internal exams for the common cold, and the police just took you out and bashed you, then would tell your parents you started something so they finished it.

-Bernie wanted to catch up with a couple of the kids he had gone to the Christian Brothers’ College with, as he had just thundered out of there and never returned.
+Beau wanted to catch up with a couple of the kids he had gone to the Christian Brothers’ College with, as he had just thundered out of there and never returned.
 He wondered what was being said, but had his suspicions.
-Bernie decided to catch up with them at Mass on Sunday.
+Beau decided to catch up with them at Mass on Sunday.

 While he was still about a mile from the church, an horrific car accident happened.
 The car was heading toward the church, and ran off the road into a power pole, disintegrating.
 He stayed with the dying people until another car came along, then left to run to a nearby house that had a telephone.
 The second cable coming from the power pole was the give-away sign of a telephone service, and as this was a richer area than where he lived, it only took a few minutes to get to a house, break-in, use their phone to call an ambulance and head back to the accident scene.